Shook & Fletcher

 - Power plant workers

-In these other industries, workers may have been exposed when Shook & Fletcher products were installed or repaired.
+In these other industries, workers may have been exposed when Shook & Fletcher products were installed, maintained, or repaired.

-Because Shook & Fletcher used asbestos for many years, thousands of people claimed it the company was liable for their illnesses.
-These people filed lawsuits against the company looking for justice and compensation.
+Because Shook & Fletcher used asbestos for many years, thousands of people claimed the company was liable for their illnesses.
+These people filed lawsuits against the company, seeking justice and compensation.

 Beginning in the 1970s, Shook & Fletcher began fighting these lawsuits, but they paid out big settlements in many cases.
 In one notable case, a widow received an award of $8.4 million after her husband died from mesothelioma.
 He had worked as an insulator for Shook & Fletcher and other companies.[2]